2025-03-21

 The child’s identity must be verified

-You can prove the childs identity through an original identity document.
+You can prove the child's identity through an original identity document.
 This could be a national passport or an identity card.

 If you have previously submitted the child's passport to the Swedish Migration Agency, you can refer to this when you apply.
 You do this under the heading “Övrig information” [“Other information”] in the e-service or on the form.

-In some cases, the Swedish Migration Agency may consider that you have verified your child's identity even though the identification documents do not meet all of the requirements.
+In some cases, the Swedish Migration Agency may consider that you have verified your child's identity even though the identity documents do not meet all of the requirements.
 If you have several different documents that do not meet the requirements individually, we will assess whether together they can prove the child's identity.

 You should not submit the child's identity document when you apply.
 The Swedish Migration Agency will contact you if we need it.

-Identification documents from certain countries are subject to special requirements.
+Identity documents from certain countries are subject to special requirements.
 These countries are:

-• identification documents of stateless Palestinians are also subject to special requirements.
+Identity documents of stateless Palestinians are also subject to special requirements.

-If the child does not have an identification document, in some cases a family member (parent or sibling) can certify the child's identity.
+If the child does not have an identity document, in some cases a family member (parent or sibling) can certify the child's identity.
 For a family member to prove the child's identity, the following is required:

 If the child has reached the age of 15, the following requirements also must be met in order for the child to become a Swedish citizen: